Artaserse (Mysliveček)

-Artaserse is an opera in three acts by the Czech composer Josef Mysliveček, set to a popular libretto (or dramma per musica) by Metastasio that was originally performed in 1730.
+Artaserse is an opera in three acts by the Czech composer Josef Mysliveček, set to a popular libretto (or dramma per musica) by Metastasio that was originally performed in 1730 with music by Leonardo Vinci (one of the most popular of the Metastasio librettos).
 It was customary to alter the Metastasian text considerably for operas in the 1770s, but this one mainly adheres to the original Metastasian text, albeit with the placement of some scenes re-arranged and some scenes omitted.
 All of Mysliveček's operas are of the serious type in Italian referred to as opera seria.

 Performance history

 The opera was first performed at the Teatro San Carlo in Naples on 13 August 1774, the birthday of queen Maria Carolina of Naples.
 Mysliveček received the commission on the strength of his opera Romolo ed Ersilia, which was performed on the queen's birthday the year before.
 Artaserse was also successful and helped the composer secure commissions for the operas Demofoonte and Ezio at the court of Naples the next year.